 If you listen to podcasts on your mobile phone, you can subscribe for free via iTunes here, Stitcher here or point your podcast player to the podcast feed for Free Movement.
 Using a mobile device and subscribing has the advantage that each new podcast can be automatically downloaded for listening to on the go.

 To access previous Free Movement immigration update podcasts click here.

-The downloadable 28-minute audio podcast follows the running order below:
+The downloadable 23-minute podcast follows the running order below:

 Delays in child asylum decisions not the Home Office’s fault, High Court finds

 Devaseelan rules apply to Detained Fast Track judgments